On this page

 CSR as condition for government funding

 If you want to be eligible for government subsidies and loans for international enterprise or take part in trade missions, then you have to demonstrate that your company explicitly endorses the OECD guidelines.
-If it comes to light that there are abuses in your production chain, and you could have addressed or prevented these abuses.
-Then you risk damage to the reputation of your company.
+If it comes to light that there are abuses in your production chain, and you could have addressed or prevented these abuses, then you risk damage to the reputation of your company.
 In some cases, your company may be legally liable.
-Watch this ICSR video to discover the role CSR plays in Netherlands Enterprise Agency projects.
+Read the Netherlands Enterprise Agency's CSR page to discover the role CSR plays in their international projects.

 Find out more about government subsidies